 The project supports 348 direct jobs (302 permanent, 46 construction) with permanent jobs paying an average wage 121% greater than the Low-Income Community’s per capita income.
 In addition, employment benefits such as health insurance, dental and vision insurance, disability insurance, a 401k plan with company match and on-site health care are provided.

 Employees have access to opportunities for job training and advancement, including participation in the company’s U.S. Management Trainee Program and an educational reimbursement scholarship program for employees that secure a bachelor’s or master’s degree.

 To encourage accessibility of jobs to LIC residents, the company has established two apprentice programs with Apprenticeship Carolina in conjunction with Tri-County Technical College.
 An apprenticeship is a time-tested method of employee development that combines supervised on-the-job learning and job-related education.
 Registered apprenticeship programs also enable employees to receive incremental wage increases as they demonstrate new competencies throughout the training program.
-Rick Cothran, dean of corporate and community education at Tri-County Technical College, said, “The apprenticeship program we have with Greenfield Industries allows us to provide quality education and training for their employees so they can focus time and resources on their expansion in Oconee County.
+Rick Cothran, Dean of Corporate and Community Education at Tri-County Technical College, said, “The apprenticeship program we have with Greenfield Industries allows us to provide quality education and training for their employees so they can focus time and resources on their expansion of Oconee County.
 It’s a great partnership.”
-Greenfield Industries is also establishing a youth apprenticeship program where area high school students will learn to work in a metal working manufacturing environment.
+Greenfield Industries is also establishing a youth apprenticeship program for area high school students to learn to work in a metal working manufacturing environment.